Backpage.com wins injunction vs Chicago sheriff over adult ads

 Visa and MasterCard had cut ties to Backpage.com at Dart’s urging five months ago, joining American Express Co.

-The injunction bars Dart from coercing or threatening sanctions for doing business with Backpage.com, while the company pursues its lawsuit to stop his campaign.
+The injunction bars Dart from coercing or threatening sanctions against card companies, processors and financial companies that do business with Backpage.com, while the company pursues its lawsuit to stop his campaign.

-In August, U.S. District Judge John Tharp rejected Backpage.com’s bid for a preliminary injunction.
+In August, U.S. District Judge John Tharp had rejected Backpage.com’s bid for a preliminary injunction.

 Posner said that was a mistake because Backpage.com would probably succeed on the merits, and suffered “irreparable injury” from its loss of First Amendment freedoms.